kdoodoo/affectnetc25/README.md

-# NOTE1: We obtained written permission from the University of Denver, Office of IP & Tech Transfer.
+# NOTE : We obtained Written Permission from the University of Denver, Office of IP & Tech Transfer.

 Before Use: